 Year of call: 2001

-Oliver practises predominantly in crime but also has substantial experience in civil and family cases.
+Oliver practises predominantly in crime but also has substantial experience in civil cases.

 His cases in the last 12 months have included the following: